Alchemist-X/howcryptoworksbook/Chapter_08_MEV.md

 **Beyond price manipulation, liquidations** represent another MEV category: when someone's borrowed too much against their collateral, searchers race to claim the reward for closing out the position.
 Unlike sandwiching, liquidations serve a necessary function, but this competition still inflates costs for everyone.

 Priority-gas-auction bidding historically spiked gas costs as bots competed for transaction priority; today much of that competition is off-chain via specialized auction systems where searchers bid for transaction ordering rights, reducing broad mempool fee spikes but often shifting costs into worse execution for users or rebates captured by intermediaries.
-This isn't just theoretical harm.
+This harm is far from theoretical.
 Every sandwich attack represents value directly transferred from a user to a well-capitalized operator, even if the fee externalities now appear less in the public mempool and more in private routing markets.

 ### How Users Can Protect Themselves